cwhde/cwhde/README.md

 ### about me:
 i'm all about experimenting with code and having a good time while at it. i don't have a favorite language (yet) but i'm vibing with python and c#.

 ---

-feel free to check out my repos but don't judge me please :D
+feel free to check out my repos (though most repos might be private tbh) but don't judge me please :D